Best Phones for Genshin Impact: Top Picks Tested and Ranked

 #iQOO 12

 The iQOO 12 packs a Snapdragon 8 Gen3 at a mid-range price.
-Its 6.78-inch AMOLED screen supports 144Hz, and the 5,000 mAh battery with 120W charging means a full charge takes about 25 minutes.
-In our testing, it matched the Galaxy S24 Ultra’s FPS at high settings while costing less than half as much.
+Its 6.78-inch AMOLED screen supports 144Hz, and the 5,000 mAh battery with 120W charging refills fast.
+In our testing, it held up well against the Galaxy S24 Ultra at high settings while costing less than half as much.

 #Google Pixel 8